system-er/Godot3DInterpreter/README.md

-when you start you see the commander - a one line TextEditor. if you enter for example
+when you start you see the commander - a one line TextEditor. in the middle of the screen you see the "turtle", the 3D-cursor that shows to where you will draw.

+if you enter in the commander for example
 PRINT "[hello world]
 and the string is printed to GODOT-output.